 - Exact dates and time slots available to participate in the program (consider 2-4 hours window)

 - Purpose of visit (e.g., conference attendance, guest lecturing,

 Faculty Commitment & Benefits

 - 2-4 hours of meeting time on-site (includes travel time)

 - Logistics/communication assistance (meeting times and locations will be fully arranged by the Global Engagement office; faculty are only responsible for arranging their local transportation to/from the meeting location)

-- $250 stipend in the form of a one-time-payment will be issued after the post-trip meeting is conducted (to support expenses such as local transportation associated with program)
+- Small stipend in the form of a one-time-payment will be issued after the post-trip meeting is conducted (to support expenses such as local transportation associated with program)

-Contact Rosi Leon, assistant director for Global Engagement and Online Learning, if you have any questions.
+Contact Rosi Leon, director of Virtual Exchange and Online Learning, if you have any questions.